- Find a Trail

 - Get Involved

-Gateway to Glacier Trail is an asphalt paved trail that allows the rider to ride from Hungry Horse to West Glacier, which is a small community just outside the west entrance of Glacier National Park.
+The Gateway to Glacier Trail is an asphalt paved trail that allows the rider to ride from Hungry Horse to West Glacier, which is a small community just outside the west entrance of Glacier National Park.
 The vast majority of the trail is a dedicated multi-use trail, but at a couple of points it briefly does double duty as a sidewalk and in two cases it utilizes a seldom used asphalt road.
 It is great for a training run, a quick day ride, or for those traveling cross country on their way to Glacier National Park it’s a nice break from having to travel on the shoulder of a somewhat busy Hwy 2.

-In any of the above cases you are never far from services, so if you need to refuel and recharge, such services are always close at hand.
+In any of the above cases you are never far from services, so if you need to refuel and recharge, such amenities are always close at hand.
 If you are riding cross country and are headed to Glacier National Park, there are several opportunities for you to camp prior to arriving at GNP too.